-Our profession strives to ensure that the students we serve and all of our colleagues are valued and supported.
+Our profession strives to ensure that the students we serve, and all our colleagues are valued and supported.
 We thrive by embracing and engaging our unique identities, experiences, and perspectives, and we are committed to increasing the enrollment and success of historically underrepresented populations.
 We are dedicated to promoting college access and addressing systemic inequities to ensure that college campuses reflect our society's many cultures, stimulate the exchange of ideas, value differences, and prepare our students to become global citizens and leaders.

-The SPGP: NACAC's Code of Ethics and Professional Practices is the conscience of our profession.
-It guides our actions in the face of current and emerging pressures.
-It empowers us to build trust and find common ground while we work to ensure that every student's dignity, worth, and potential are realized in the transition to postsecondary education."
+NACAC's Guide to Ethical Practice in College Admission is the conscience of our profession.
+It can guide our actions in the face of current and emerging pressures.
+It empowers us to build trust and find common ground while we work to ensure that every student's dignity, worth, and potential are realized in the transition to postsecondary education.
+While this guide is intended to state what NACAC members believe are the best, ethical practices for conducting the admission process, we believe they are applicable to all admission professionals."

-The University of Iowa subscribes to the Statement of Principles of Good Practice for its staff and volunteer members of the ASIST program.
+The University of Iowa subscribes to the NACAC's Guide for Ethical Practice in College Admissions for its staff and volunteer members of the ASIST program.
 The following are relevant excerpts for admission volunteers: